mdn/browser-compat-data/schemas/compat-data-schema.md

 ### Status information

-The status property contains information about stability of the feature.
-It is an optional object named `status` and has three mandatory properties:
+The mandatory status property contains information about stability of the feature.
+It is an object named `status` and has three mandatory properties:

 - `experimental`: a `boolean` value that indicates this functionality is intended to be an addition to the Web platform.
 Some features are added to